Hudson's Bay fights lender that wants Ruby Liu deal terminated: court docs

 He also revealed the company thinks its lenders will eventually be paid in full because it is pursuing creditor access to a surplus from its employee pension.

-Culhane, who doubles as the Bay’s chief operating officer, used the remainder of his affidavit to fight Restore’s push to expand the powers of Alvarez and Marsal, the monitor previously appointed to guide the Bay through the creditor protection process.
+Culhane, who doubles as the Bay’s chief operating officer, used the remainder of his affidavit to fight Restore’s push to remove the Bay’s board of directors and expand the powers of Alvarez and Marsal, the monitor previously appointed to guide the Bay through the creditor protection process.

 If the court doesn’t agree to a “super monitor” arrangement, Restore suggested appointing Richter Consulting Inc. as a receiver.